Case study: the data that turned around banking giant Lloyds

 António Horta Osório this year is celebrating his eight-year anniversary of being at the helm of Lloyds Banking Group.
 The financial crisis of 2008 threw the banking giant into tumultuous years in the midst of which Osório, the new chief executive, joined.
 Much has been written about the personal impact on Osório but much less so on how the banker was able to lead Lloyds back to profitability.

-Cambridge Data, explores what it looks like when large organisations obsess over data and drive impact through rigorous processes.
+In this article, Jonathan Brech, managing partner at Cambridge Data, explores what it looks like when large organisations obsess over data and drive impact through rigorous processes.

 Laser sharp focus on 13 KPIs